Andrew Smith - Chairman

 Marcia Elaine Reid Fotheringham - Trustee

-Marcia was born in London but left as a child and raised in New York, USA.
+Marcia was born in London but left as a child and was raised in New York, USA.
 She attended Hofstra University, Long Island, NY, and earned degrees: BA – Sociology 1976; MA – Psychology 1978; and PD – Family Therapy 1979.

 Following university, Marcia moved to Massachusetts and worked at Emerson College, AtlantiCare Medical Center, Efficacy Research Institute and The State of Massachusetts.
 Worked as a clinical psychologist and family therapist, a clinical supervisor, a mental health Director and senior administrator, and a facilitator responsible for providing therapeutic services, administrative management, focus groups, the distribution of State funds for residential mental health facilities and became a quality management expert.
 Marcia also had a successful clinical private practice in Salem, Massachusetts.